FAMILY LAW ARBITRATION SCHEME

 Arbitration is a form of out-of-court dispute resolution.
-The parties enter into an agreement under which they appoint a suitably qualified person to adjudicate their dispute and agree to be bound by his or her adjudication.
+The parties enter into an agreement under which they appoint a suitably qualified and independent person to adjudicate their dispute and agree to be bound by his or her adjudication.
 For an Overview of family arbitration click here.

-The family arbitration scheme has been established by the Institute of Family law Arbitrators (IFLA) and took effect on 22 February 2012.
+The family arbitration scheme was established by the Institute of Family law Arbitrators (IFLA) (www.ifla.org.uk) and took effect on 22 February 2012.
 The scheme is governed by the Arbitration Act 1996 (‘the Act’) and the IFLA Arbitration Rules (‘the Rules’).
-The version of the Rules currently in force is the second, 2012 edition, which took effect on 20 March 2012.
+The version of the Rules currently in force is the third, 2014 edition, which took effect on 10 February 2014.

 A key feature of arbitration is the principle of the parties’ autonomy.
-Section.1(b) of the Act states that ‘the parties should be free to agree how their disputes are resolved, subject only to such safeguards as are necessary in the public interest’.
+Section 1(b) of the Act states that ‘the parties should be free to agree how their disputes are resolved, subject only to such safeguards as are necessary in the public interest’.
 This feature of arbitration was highlighted in the leading case of S v S (financial remedies: arbitral award) EWHC 7 (Fam), 1 FLR 1257 at to .